I’ve made it a guiding principle of this blog to focus on music I love. Hence, you only know the jolly, positive, coddling Jeff.

 I’ve written a series of postings about Joni’s early albums: ‘Cactus Tree’ from the first album; ‘I Don’t Know Where I Stand’ from the second; ‘For Free’ and ‘Woodstock’ from the third; ‘Blue’ and ‘River’ from the fourth.
 Someday I’ll get to the enigmatic, elusive ‘For the Roses’.

 The first album occupies a place in my heart for a number of reasons, as I wrote in SoTW 106: She was unknown, she was mine.
 It was the first collaboration of David Crosby (producer) and Stephen Stills (bass), a harbinger of things to come.
-It was the music she was singing when I met her in Nashville with Bob Dylan on the Johnny Cash show.
+It was the music she was singing when I met her in Nashville in 1969 with Bob Dylan on the Johnny Cash show.

 It’s a groundbreaking album.
 Together with Laura Nyro (who released her first album in February, 1967, and her masterpiece “Eli & the 13th Confession” the same month as Joni’s first, March 1968) they gave a new voice to the nascent new womanhood.